santoshmn26/Exam-Preparation-For-Hadoop-Spark-developer-CCA175/Sqoop/Readme.md

 We compress data due to
 ```
 - Easy IO operation
-- Contain the seze of the files
+- Contain/reduce the size of the files
 - Reduce the storage requirements of the storage capacity
 - Due to replication factor we need 3x of storage space by default
 ```